Cedar Hills, Oregon: Other services

 Fire protection and emergency medical services are provided through Tualatin Valley Fire and Rescue.

 Cedar Hills is served by the Tualatin Hills Park & Recreation District (THPRD), which maintains several parks in the area–including the man-made 20.8 acre Commonwealth Lake Park.
-While the Oregon Department of Fish & Wildlife regularly stock the lake with trout, bluegill and bass can be found in the lake, as well as carp.
+The Oregon Department of Fish & Wildlife regularly stocks the lake with trout, bass, and other assorted fish.
 THPRD also operates the Cedar Hills Recreation Center, a community center (not limited to Cedar Hills residents) located in a former elementary school.